wiiikiii/siri-ruby/README.md

 The idea was stolen from SiriAPI8.
 But because I do not like programming in python I rewrote the class in ruby.

+At the moment the program in only working with os x 10.10 and before.
+Notes added with ios 9 and after are no longer accessable with imap.

 Quite simple.

 ### Create and connect to server